 - Lemon juice - 4 Tbsp

-- Heat a Dutch oven with oil over medium heat.
+- Add second portion of oil to Dutch oven and increase heat to medium.
 Add onions, carrots, garlic, and bay leaves and saute until aromatics are starting to turn tender, 3 to 4 minutes.

 - Pour vinegar over aromatics, scraping up any browned bits on the bottom of the pan.

-- Add pasta, beans, Italian seasoning, salt, and black pepper and cook for 1 minute.
+- Add broccoli, Italian seasoning, salt, and black pepper and cook for 1 minute.

 - Pour stock into pan and bring to a simmer.
-Simmer until pasta is nearly tender (check package for recommended cook time).
+Simmer until broccoli is nearly tender, 2 to 3 minutes.

-- After pasta is tender, stir in spinach and peas (no need to defrost them first).
+- Return to soup and stir in spinach.
 Cover pan with a lid to help spinach wilt.
 Cook until spinach is wilted, 1 to 2 minutes.

-- Remove soup from heat and stir in lemon juice and dill.
+- Remove soup from heat and stir in chicken, dill, and lemon juice.